-This Management Information Circular is furnished in connection with the solicitation of proxies by or on behalf of the directors (the "Directors" or "we") of Capstone Infrastructure Corporation ("Capstone" or the "Corporation") to be used at the annual general meeting (the "Meeting") of holders ("Shareholders") of common shares ("Common Shares") of the Corporation to be held at the Fairmont Royal York Hotel, Library Room, 100 Front Street West, Toronto, Ontario on June 17, 2014 at 10 a.m.
-(EDT), and at any adjournment or postponement thereof, for the purposes set forth in the accompanying notice (the "Notice") of the Meeting.
+This Management Information Circular is furnished in connection with the solicitation of proxies by or on behalf of the directors (the "Directors" or "we") of Capstone Infrastructure Corporation ("Capstone" or the "Corporation") to be used at the annual general meeting (the "Meeting") of holders ("Shareholders") of common shares ("Common Shares") of the Corporation to be held at the Ivey Tangerine Leadership Centre, The Exchange Tower, 130 King Street West, Ground Floor, Toronto, Ontario on June 17, 2015 at 10 a.m.
+(Toronto time), and at any adjournment or postponement thereof, for the purposes set forth in the accompanying notice (the "Notice") of the Meeting.